Baked fish is a healthy choice for lunch or dinner. Lemon and fresh parsley give this baked fish dinner a huge burst of flavor.

 Every now and then Handsome and I get dressed up and go out for a few drinks and nice meal.
 I’m sure we’re not the only people who like a little time away from reality to just pretend that we can be on a date and not worry about the stress of life.
 We don’t go out to places that cost hundreds of dollars, that would just be crazy, but we do go to a few restaurants that my father would have made me dress well for as a little girl.

-And yet the constant hum of electronics of screams of ignored children go undressed.
-The last time we were out our favorite place, a party of 15 (a bill that would be upwards of $1500 at this particular place) were there for what appeared to be an office party, all except for the woman in sweat pants, the sleeves cut off of her ridiculously sized shirt and her black sports bra (and not so shapely body) were hanging all out there.
+And yet the constant hum of electronics and screams of ignored children go undressed.
+The last time we were out our favorite place, a party of 15 (a bill that would be upwards of $1500 at this particular place) were there for what appeared to be an office party.
+All except for the woman in sweat pants, the sleeves cut off of her ridiculously sized shirt and her black sports bra (and not so shapely body) were hanging all out there.

 Am I old fashioned in thinking some places should still require a dress code?
 That if your children are running about and screaming you should be asked to quiet them?
-Or that if you walk in stone cold drunk, loud and obnoxious (at 6:30PM) you should not be served?
+Or that if you walk in stone cold drunk, loud and obnoxious (at 6:30 PM) you should not be served?
 (True story, that one almost caused a bar fight for the entire restaurant).
 I think Olive Garden and Applebee’s type chains are one thing.
 They are family restaurants, but at places where you are breaking out more than a Benjamin, shouldn’t there still be some class?
 Most of the time, I can cook what’s on the menu for far less than the price I am agreeing to pay.
 It’s the luxury of being waited on, the environment, and the choice of not having to cook that I am there for.
 In today’s world, are my expectations too high?

 While you chew on that thought (or just get ticked off at me for my outrageous expectations), check out this stellar lemon parsley baked fish dish.

-Lemon and Parsley Baked Fish
+Lemon Parsley Baked Fish

-- 1 fresh white fish filet, I used bass
+- 1 fresh white fish filet - I used bass

 - 1 lemon